 This fiesta chicken chili is hearty, tasty, and so comforting on a cold day.
 This dairy free chili recipe is loaded with beans, veggies, and a flavorful broth, making it a great choice for lunch or dinner.

-This is a really easy recipe for fiesta chicken chili.
-It’s not a white chicken chili, it’s actually tomato based.
 It’s packed with beans, peppers, chicken, and corn.
 You can increase the spice if needed, I kept it on the low/medium side, since we have some people in this house who aren’t crazy about hot spicy food!
 If you want to add more spice, go ahead and use more chili powder or you can add hot sauce.
 Each individual can add hot sauce to their own serving as well if they like.

 This fiesta chicken chili is: